We are recruiting graduate students for Fall 2026! Please read the information below carefully.

 We encourage students who are underrepresented in science, technology, engineering, and mathematics (STEM) disciplines to apply.
 This includes (but is not limited to) racial and ethnic minorities, women, individuals who identify with 2SLGBTQIA+ communities, individuals with disabilities, individuals from lower income backgrounds, and/or first generation college graduates.
 Given the university's aspirations of becoming a Native Hawaiian Place of Learning, we are particularly interested in supporting students who identify as Native Hawaiians and/or Pacific Islanders as well as those with extensive traditional/local ecological knowledge about the waters around Hawaii and the Pacific Islands gained through either personal experience or through their education.

-Unfortunately, we do not have any current opportunities for undergraduate students.
-If you are interested in hearing about opportunities if they arise, please complete the interest form.
+Unfortunately, we do not have any currently funded opportunities for undergraduate students.
+We will consider supporting UH Mānoa students for OEST 499 (Directed Research) and those with their own funding.
+Please complete the interest form.
 Our needs are always changing so please check back!

-The MILLO group is based in the Department of Ocean and Resources Engineering (ORE) at the School of Ocean and Earth Science and Technology (SOEST), University of Hawaiʻi at Mānoa.
-As such, we are currently prioritizing students that can be admitted as MS and PhD students in ORE.
+We are also prioritizing students that can be admitted as MS and/or PhD students in ORE.
 Prospective students should closely review the admission and degree requirements for a MS and PhD in ORE.
 The ORE MS degree is ABET-accredited and as such, has extensive undergraduate pre-program requirements.

-Interested in joining the MILLO group for your graduate studies?
-Please complete the interest form.
 Note, completing this interest form is not a formal application to the MS or PhD program in ORE or OCE.
-We conduct pre-screening of candidates, followed by zoom interviews and then the top candidates are invited to formally apply to the degree program.
+We conduct pre-screening of candidates, followed by zoom interviews, technical interviews and reference checks.
+The top candidates are invited to formally apply to the degree program.
 We do recruitment this way to ensure transparency and save folks application fees.
-For Fall 2025, please submit the interest form by November 5, 2024 at 5:00 pm HST.

 We are also actively looking for postdocs to join the MILLO group and are happy to assist in developing fellowship or grant applications to funding opportunities.
 Related fellowships include: